 9. Compact Travel Toiletries Kit

 12. Packing List for Hiking & Backpacking

-I’ve preached to you that traveling light and utilizing a carry-on only packing list are of utmost importance, so let me tell you why.
+I’ve preached to you that traveling light and utilizing a carry-on only packing list is of the utmost importance, so let me tell you why.
 Why must everything fit in one bag?
-What’s wrong with checking luggage?
+What’s wrong with checked luggage?